Scroll down past the schedule for photos and info on our locations within Nicaragua.

 We also create a culture of support.
 The other girls will become your new surfing sisters, yelling and cheering and clapping and dancing in celebration of your awesome rides.
 You just don’t get that quite the same anywhere else.
 Read our reviews on TripAdvisor for evidence!

 We have four Nicaragua locations available, however our primary location (home of 50% of our retreats) is in Northern Nicaragua, our other options include Southern Nicaragua, Central Nicaragua, and our newest location is Northern Nicaragua 2.
+We also have another surf school in Central America at our surf camps in Costa Rica.
+Live the Pura Vida life with us in beautiful Costa Rica.

 The info below applies to all the retreats, but email for any specifics to the location/dates you choose: $1900 all inclusive package includes ($1800 early bird special if booked 3 months in advance):